DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/java/java-usage.md

 :::
 ## Getting All Features

-This method will fetch all features for a given user and return them as `Map<String, Feature>`
+This method will fetch all features for a given user and return them as Map&lt;String, Feature&gt;.
+If the project configuration is unavailable, this will return an empty map.

 ```java
 Map<String, Feature> features = client.allFeatures(user);